 We are committed to transparency and accountability.
 We want donors to feel comfortable that gifts to United Way are being invested wisely.
 All of our Community Partners participate in an annual review process that ensures that we live up to this commitment.

-In addition to the dollars given by individuals and companies, three special events added more than $368,000 to the Annual Campaign total—the Jacky Pierce Charitable Classic hosted by United Supermarkets, the LIVE UNITED Golf Tournament, and the 75th Celebration Event Moments of Hope.
+In addition to the dollars given by individuals and companies, two special events added more than $234,936 to the Annual Campaign total—the Jacky Pierce Charitable Classic hosted by United Supermarkets and the 15th Annual LIVE UNITED Golf Tournament.

-The combined gifts of individuals and companies and the funds raised at these events resulted in $6,000,183 contributed to the 2021 Annual Campaign.
-In 75 years, generations of West Texans have given more than $205 million, building a better Lubbock and a better South Plains for each of us.
+The combined gifts of individuals and companies and the funds raised at these events resulted in $5,811,227 contributed to the 2022 Annual Campaign.

 Rita Harmon Volunteer Service Award

 Margarita Olivarez is a native of Lubbock.
 Margie, to many who know her, is a constant force in the Lubbock community.
 She is a conduit and activator for young women and the greater Hispanic community of the South Plains.
 She is best known for her passion for volunteerism, with a focus on education.
 Margie is a walking testament of hope: overcoming the obstacles of being a teenage mother, a valiant cancer survivor, and a non-traditional college student.
 She aspires to encourage anyone she meets that anything is possible, all you need is ganas (desire).